Seattle's Child

 Check out a Seattle neighborhood or your own!

-You may not have to travel very far to see a blooming cherry tree.
+You may not have to travel far to see a blooming cherry tree.
 There could be a few lining the streets of your very own neighborhood!
-Take a walk around and look for trees with white, light pink, and depending on the species yellow oval-shaped petals.
+Take a walk around and look for trees with white, light pink, and, depending on the species, yellow oval-shaped petals.
 The petals of a cherry blossom have a split at the ends.
-Take a look at the trunk of the tree: There will be horizontal lines running across it.
+Take a look at the trunk of the tree: there will be horizontal lines running across it.
 See how many you can find!

 About the Author